ut-astria/orbdetpy/docs/filefmt.rst

   "TwoWay" : true or false.

-  "Enabled" : true or false.
-Functionality is not currently implemented.

   "Error" : Theoretical measurement error [m/s].

  }

  "Azimuth" : {

-  "Enabled" : true or false.
-Functionality is not currently implemented.

   "Error" : Theoretical measurement error [rad].